realworldocaml/book/en/exercises/io/exercise_1.md

 ## Exercise
-  Write a ``Hello world'' program, which prints the line \lstinline+Hello world!+ to the standard output.
+  Write a ``Hello world'' program, which prints the line `Hello world!` to the standard output.